 The elaborate technology, known as electrospinning, includes a rotating cylinder that runs at high temperature and high voltage.
 The rotation produces the transformation of the solution containing the starting materials into very thin filaments.
 Almost like the principle that cotton candy draws from sugar, with the difference that when these fibers are cooled, synthetic leather is obtained.

-The "mixture" obtained can be used to produce clothes and fabrics of thickness and density that also vary from point to point, in a personalized way: the fabric incorporates a newly discovered material, polyglycerol sebacate, compatible with human tissues.
-This material can help the body produce new skin and repair itself from wounds or cuts.
+The "mixture" obtained can be used to produce clothes or fabrics of thickness and density that also vary from point to point, in a personalized way: the fabric incorporates a recently discovered material, polyglycerol sebacate, compatible with human tissues.
+This material can help the body make new skin and repair itself from wounds or cuts.

 It is the first research of this type.
 The previousof MIT in Boston did not have the same characteristics.

-"Our technique shows a sustainable way of making artificial skin that can adapt to all areas of the body by accelerating its healing processes," says Dr. Norbert Radacsi, author of the study.
+“Our technique shows a sustainable way of making artificial skin that can adapt to all areas of the body and accelerate their healing processes,” says Dr. Norbert Radacsi, author of the study.